Myrtle Beach Live Shows: 6 Crowd-pleasing Performances

 Medieval Times at Myrtle Beach Castle

-Step inside the Myrtle Beach Castle for live entertainment and a full meal.
-Six knights, jousting, weapon fights, falcons and graceful horses delight audiences.
+Step inside Myrtle Beach Castle for live entertainment and a full meal.
+Six knights, jousting, weapon fights, falcons and horses delight audiences.
 While watching steel collide, dig into a large Southern-style meal.

-Three ticket packages are available, with many offering VIP seating, keepsakes and early access.
+Three ticket packages are available with VIP seating, keepsakes and early access.
 For dinner, enjoy bread, soup, roasted chicken, veggies and pastries.
-Medieval Times also offers vegetarian meals based on request.
+Medieval Times also offers vegetarian meals upon request.
 This dinner show is truly fit for royalty.

-With shows for families and adults only, Carolina Improv provides nighttime entertainment and lots of laughs.
+With shows for families and adults only, Carolina Improv provides lots of laughs.
 This attraction is the only improv theater in Myrtle Beach and offers shows similar to Who’s Line Is It Anyway.
 Most performers are local residents who enjoy improv and performing for live audiences.

 Shows last around 1.5 hours, with some open to all ages and others 18 years and older.
 Carolina Improv serves beer, wine and soft drinks, but guests should eat before the show.
 Visitors should also prepare to participate, however shy guests shouldn’t worry.
 Participation is not mandatory.

 Want a piece of Hawaii in Myrtle Beach?
 Attend a fire and luau show at St. Johns Inn or Plantation Resort.
 St. Johns hosts shows every Tuesday and Thursday from June through Labor Day.
 Plantation Resort offers shows on Thursdays, and both welcome families.